animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 In principle, also, most of my experience with the medical systems was Physician-"Assisted" Suicide, with very minimal, poor regulations, and neurochemical and coercive practices that, unlike Right To Talk About Suicide or the effectively equivalent Right To Die, should be outlawed.

 If suicide is a crime, it shouldn't be a crime until a person is officially pronounced dead.
+Suicide $\neq$ murder, and requires total amnesty for discussion.

 ## Synchronicities